madhusudanabburu/madhusudanabburu.github.io/docs/src/guide/pipelines/README.md

 :::

 ## Observations
-Although this is a very basic pipeline, it still demonstrates that there are several factors to consider before converting a Jupyter Notebook into a Pipeline as there is some thought process needed on the design/identification of components that need to be independent and tracked like Data Ingestion, Data Cleansing, Data Analysis, Data splitting, Train models, Store Models, Validate models etc
+Although this is a very basic pipeline, it still demonstrates that there are several factors to consider before converting a Jupyter Notebook into a Pipeline as there is some thought process needed on the design/identification of components that need to be independent and tracked like Data Ingestion, Data Cleansing, Data Analysis, Data splitting, Train models, Store Models, Validate and Test models etc